Weak first-order phase transitions in the frustrated square lattice J1-J2 classical Ising model: Weak and anomalous first-order signatures

-The bipartite entanglement ($S$) capacity of an MPS increases monotonically with the parameter $\chi\in\mathbb{Z}^+$, known as the \textit{bond dimension}.
-We perform independent adiabatic evolutions of either temperature ($T$) or $g$ with different fixed values of $\chi$ by converging $S$ to within $\epsilon$ at each increment of $T$ or $g$.
-This method becomes numerically exact in the limit of vanishing increments of $T$ or $g$, $\chi\rightarrow\infty$, and $\epsilon\rightarrow0$.
-Further details of the method are given in Appendix A.
+We check for Helmholtz free energy density crossings at $g=0.49$ but find none.
+This by itself does not rule out the possibility of extremely weak first-order transitions at $g=0.49$; we return to this in Sec. \ref{sec:discussion}.

-As a test, we check if Helmholtz free energy density crossings appear with adiabatic evolutions in $T$ at the known second-order phase transitions at $g=0$ ($J_1=1$, $J_2=0$) and $g=\infty$ ($J_1=0$, $J_2=1$) but find none.
-We then investigate $g=0.49$ and again find no such energy density crossings.
-This by itself does not rule out the possibility that the phase boundary at $g=0.49$ is extremely weak first-order.
-We return to this issue below.
+In Fig. \ref{fig:g0.51_chi64_adiab_nonadiab}) we illustrate the results of high-to-low $T$ and low-to-high $T$ adiabatic evolutions at $g=0.51$ with $\chi=64$ and $\epsilon=1$e-6.
+The defining features of a first-order phase transition are apparent: a Helmholtz free energy density crossing occurs and the order parameter for the equilibrium state is discontinuous at the crossing.